The 2020 Census Has Ended, Thank You For Responding!

 Based on Census data, 40,227 Cumberland County residents are estimated not to respond to the census.
 That adds up to a potential loss of more than $84.1 million in funding for the county, each year, for the next 10 years.

-July 30 - September 30 - Census takers visit homes who have not responded.
+July 30 - October 15 - Census takers visit and call homes who have not responded.

 How Do I Avoid Scams?